SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/05-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Write a program that reads a string matrix from the console and performs certain operations with its elements.
+Create a program that reads a string matrix from the console and performs certain operations with its elements.

 User input is provided in a similar way as in the problems above - first, you read the **dimensions** and then the **data**.